insberr/SpiderBot-Code-old/README.md

 # SpiderBot-Code
 The bot is still being developed, and has a long way till It's done.
 The bots main function is to replace all the bots on my server.
-Or the world hahahahhahah.

 [comment]: <> (Invite the bot to your server)

-NOTICE: This bot was made to be used on multiple servers, use the invite link here to invite the bot to your server.
-The code is only here for people who are interested in how it was coded, use for referance, or to report/fix a bug.
+NOTICE: This bot is being made to be used on multiple servers, an invite link will be provided here soon, once the bot has some actual use.

+This bot is under heavy development and the code is messy right now.
+I am learning how to use databases for the bot.

-# Fetures
+# Features
 - Swear filter
 - Fully customizable config
 - Moderation